theDavidCoen/Q-A-about-Bitcoin/QUESTION 4-Why was Bitcoin created?.md

 At this point there are those who say: &quot;_We want to protect the customer from potential scams and highly speculative investments_.&quot; To which I reply: &quot;_Are we users capable of judgment?
 Why do we need protection?_&quot;.

 Some realities see this centralization of the system as a way to strengthen competition in financial services but also to tackle money laundering and tax evasion.
-In this sense, banks, refusing to authorize transactions related to the &quot;crypto world&quot;, would avoid being facilitators in case of crimes involving transactions through Bitcoin or other cryptocurrencies.
+In this sense, banks, refusing to authorize transactions related to the &quot;crypto world&quot;, would avoid being facilitators in case of crimes involving transactions through Bitcoin or other cryptocurrencies[7].

-Others claim that digital payments protect consumers from being robbed or losing money.
+Others claim that digital payments protect consumers from being robbed or losing money[8].

 In the example above, the problem could be solved by changes to the internal policy or, more radically, by changing banks.